-- 3. During the Election period, the Government retains its responsibility to govern, and Ministers remain in charge of their Departments.
+- 3. During the election period, the Government retains its responsibility to govern, and Ministers remain in charge of their departments.
 Essential business must be carried on.
-However, it is customary for Ministers to observe discretion in initiating any new action of a continuing or long-term character.
-Decisions on matters of policy on which a new Government might be expected to want the opportunity to take a different view from the present Government should be postponed until after the Election, provided that such postponement would not be detrimental to the national interest or wasteful of public money. - Advice on handling such issues is set out in this guidance.
-This guidance will not cover every eventuality, but the principles should be applied to the particular circumstances. - The principles underlying the conduct of civil servants in a General Election are an extension of those which apply at all times, as set out in the Civil Service Code:
+However, it is customary for Ministers to observe discretion in initiating any new action of a continuing or long term character.
+Decisions on matters of policy on which a new government might be expected to want the opportunity to take a different view from the present government should be postponed until after the election, provided that such postponement would not be detrimental to the national interest or wasteful of public money. - 4.
+Advice on handling such issues is set out in this guidance.
+This guidance will not cover every eventuality, but the principles should be applied to the particular circumstances. - 5.
+The principles underlying the conduct of civil servants in a general election are an extension of those that apply at all times, as set out in the Civil Service Code: - The basic principle for civil servants is not to undertake any activity that could call into question their political impartiality or that could give rise to

-- The basic principle for civil servants is not to undertake any activity which could call into question their political impartiality or which could give rise to criticism that public resources are being used for Party political purposes.
-This principle applies to all staff working in Departments. - Departmental activity should not be seen to compete with the Election campaign for public attention.
-The principles and conventions set out in this guidance also apply to public bodies. - It is also a requirement of the Ministerial Code that Ministers must not use Government resources for party political purposes and must uphold the political impartiality of the Civil Service.
+- criticism that public resources are being used for party political purposes.
+This principle applies to all staff working in departments. - Departmental and NDPB activity should not be seen to compete with the election campaign for public attention.
+The principles and conventions set out in this guidance also apply to public bodies. - It is also a requirement of the Ministerial Code that Ministers must not use government resources for party political purposes and must uphold the political impartiality of the Civil Service.